daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2021-03-21-simple-podcast-ad-insertion.md

 ### AE + RMS

-We can combine these two measures to form our final algorithm.
-We set the frame and hop sizes that will be shared by both measures and calculate them resulting in two new signals.
+We combine these two measures to form our final algorithm.
+We set the frame and hop sizes that will be shared by both measures and carry out the calculations.
 We use the AE as our measure of how the signal's energy changes over time, and the standard deviation of the framed RMS as the threshold.

-Everytime the AE dips below the standard deviation of the framed RMS standard deviation, we mark the beginning of a potential ad break segment.
+Everytime the AE dips below the standard deviation of the framed RMS, we mark the beginning of a potential ad break segment.
 Once it breaks back over the threshold, we mark the end of an ad break segment and add that segment to a temporary result buffer.
-Once we've done this for the entire AE, we can sort the segments by the length of the segment, descending.
-Finally, we can insert ads in the midpoints of these segments, where the largest segments are considered to be better ad breaks or insertion points.
+Once we've done this for the entire AE, we sort the segments by the length of the segment, descending.
+Finally, we define insertion points as the midpoints of these segments, where the largest segments are considered to be better ad breaks or insertion points.

 ## Demo